2023 James Logan Martin Luther King Jr Invitational

 Hello!

 I have been a parent judge since 2020.
-During this time I have primarily judged debate events remotely.
-I appreciate if the participants can pace themselves in a way that I can follow along.
+I appreciate if the participants can pace themselves in a way that I can follow along, and be respectful of their opponents.

 Good Luck!